SALARIED GPs – WANT A ROLE THAT SUPPORTS PATIENTS AND GIVES WORK/LIFE BALANCE?

 For Medical Advice/Appointments:

-You cannot request a face to face GP appointment despite media coverage.
 All initial GP contact is through telephone triage or by completing an eConsult, which may result in you being asked to attend the surgery for a face-to-face appointment.

-Please use eConsult for non-urgent medical queries and sick notes.
+Please use eConsult for non-urgent medical queries and sick notes. (e-Consult may be unavailable at times – if so see Out of Hours and Emergencies information further down this page.)

 Covid-19 and pregnancy – latest research findings